Nudged Elastic Band in Topological Data Analysis: Higher-dimensional cells

 to be the force at vertex $\alpha$.
 As before, $\nabla f(v_\alpha)|_\perp$ is the component of $\nabla f(v_\alpha)$ perpendicular to the tangent space and is called the gradient force.
 Gradient constant $c$ adjusts the strength of the force.
 The term $\sum_{\beta \in V_\alpha} (v_\beta - v_\alpha)$ is the spring force.
 We numerically solve the system of first order differential equations $v_\alpha' = F_\alpha$.

 We point out several weaknesses in the straightforward approach above. \begin{itemize} \item The spring force does not generalize the dimension $k=1$ case. \item The gradient forces and spring forces do not both go to zero; instead, they balance against one another.
 This means that the cell does not converge exactly to the maximum density cell.
 A possible remedy is to project the spring force to the tangent space.
-One may then need to add an appropriate smoothing force to prevent kinks from forming in the cell. \item It may be preferable to model a $k$-cell not as a graph with forces acting on the nodes but as a $k$-dimensional simplicial complex with forces acting on simplices. \item One may want an adaptive representation of a cell whose triangulation changes as the cell moves.
-Otherwise, the choice of an initial triangulation may affect the subsequent motion of the cell. \end{itemize} We leave the exploration of improved generalizations of NEB in higher dimensions as the subject of future work.
+One may then need to add an appropriate smoothing force to prevent kinks from forming in the cell. \item It may be preferable to have forces depend not only on the underlying 1-skeleton graph of the $k$-cell but also on its higher dimensional cells. \item One may want an adaptive representation of a cell whose triangulation changes as the cell moves.
+Otherwise, the choice of an initial triangulation may affect the subsequent motion of the cell. \item If the $(k-1)$-skeleton of the CW complex is complicated, then it is not clear which attaching maps to choose as the potential boundaries for $k$-cells. \end{itemize} We are interested in improved generalizations of NEB to higher-dimensional cells.

-We search for 2-cells in four of our test data sets.
-We form a web-shaped graph with 20 nodes on each of 10 concentric rings.
-Let $\partial V \subset V$ denote the boundary nodes which lie in the 1-skeleton and remain fixed.
-We initially place the center node at the average of the boundary nodes, and we linearly interpolate between the boundary and center to place the other nodes.
-We set constant $c$ as in the case of 0 and 1-cells, and we say a cell has converged when $|V \setminus \partial V|^{-1} \sum_{\alpha \in V \setminus \partial V} \| v_\alpha' \|$ is less than $10^{-3}$.
+Nevertheless, we use this approach to search for 2-cells in of our data sets.
+We use a particular CW complex homeomorphic to a 2-cell, containing 201 vertices, 400 edges, and 200 2-cells, whose 1-skeleton is a web-shaped graph with 20 nodes on each of 10 concentric rings (Figure~\ref{fig: 2cells}).
+We place the boundary nodes evenly-spaced on a chosen loop in the 1-skeleton; these nodes remain fixed.
+For the initial location of the 2-cell, we place the center node at the average of the boundary nodes, and we linearly interpolate between the boundary and center to place all remaining nodes.
 We estimate a convergent cell's density as $\min_{\alpha \in V} f(v_\alpha)$.
-See Figure \ref{fig: 2cells} for the resulting 2-cells.
+See Figure~\ref{fig: 2cells} for the resulting 2-cells.